-The LANDac fellows from the Professional Learning Programme share their experiences in this newly launched blog series.
+The LANDac fellows from the Professional Learning Network share their experiences in this newly launched blog series.
 While working at NGOs, governmental agencies, universities or businesses, the LANDac fellows (based in different African countries) exchange experiences and best practices.
 Furthermore, they bring stakeholders together in the field to identify ways to make land-based investments – whether in agriculture, infrastructure, nature conservation or natural resource extraction – more inclusive and sustainable.

 In this blog series, Jur Schuurman tells the story of Guatemalan land issues from many perspectives: land ownership and tenure, urban and rural land use, the (non-) governmental institutional setting, connections to international platforms.
 Jur zooms in on regional and recent developments, conflicts over land, and the role of agricultural organisations.